EBB2675/schema-studio/README.md

   - Serializes sections and quantities with robust doc extraction (`description`, `m_def.description`, `__doc__`).
   - Quantities are **not rendered as separate boxes** in the canvas.
 They are folded into the class card and listed in the Doc Panel.
 - **Frontend**
-  - `web/src/GraphView.tsx`: builds Cytoscape graph (sections + composition edges), wires selection to the store.
+  - `web/src/GraphView.tsx`: builds Cytoscape graph (sections + composition edges), wires selection to the store, supports diff overlays and export hook.
-  - `web/src/components/DocPanel.tsx`: shows class/quantity docs; lists quantities with dtype/shape/card.
+  - `web/src/components/DocPanel.tsx`: shows class/quantity docs; lists quantities with dtype/shape/card; inline actions for editable mode.
-  - `web/src/components/UnderTheHoodPanel.tsx`: for the selected class, calls /usage on API base and renders the normalization list.
+  - `web/src/components/UnderTheHoodPanel.tsx`: for the selected class, calls `/usage` on API base and renders the normalization list.
+  - `web/src/components/AddQuantityForm.tsx` and `web/src/components/QuantityEditPanel.tsx`: UI for adding/renaming/removing quantities.
   - `web/src/store/selection.ts`: Zustand store for selected node.
 - **ELK Layout**: layered, right-directed; label size is included in node dimensions.